Bloom’s Taxonomy is a classification framework for the skills required to achieve a set of educational objectives.

 Evaluating:

-- Learning Objective: Evaluate the effectiveness of a marketing campaign.
+- Learning objective: Evaluate the effectiveness of a marketing campaign.

 - Activity: Analyze a recent marketing campaign (e.g., a television commercial or social media campaign) and write a report assessing its impact on brand awareness and sales.